tim-fiola/network_traffic_modeler_py3/README.md

 [![Documentation Status](https://readthedocs.org/projects/pyntm/badge/?version=latest)](https://pyntm.readthedocs.io/en/latest/?badge=latest)

+**pyNTM 4.0.1** is here!
+This update clears some technical debt such as migrating the testing from Travis to GitHub actions and updating some packages to clear some problems with outdated dependencies.
+It also updates the python and pypy versions.

+This release lays the groundwork for additional features to be added.

+**HELP**: If you have experience optimizing code for performance and care to contribute, I'm happy to consider pull requests.
+The current code base is logically sound and will give good results, but I know that it needs to be optimized for performance (code performance optimization is not my specialty).
+In effect, this means that it takes longer for the model to converge, *especially* for models with large amounts of RSVP LSPs.

 pyNTM: network_traffic_modeler_py3
 ==================================

+Written by the author of the Junos Networking Technology Series book "This Week: Deploying MPLS", pyNTM (Network Traffic Modeler) is designed to answer the following questions for service-provider OSPF/IS-IS and MPLS WAN networks such as:

 * How will a failure on your wide area network (WAN) affect link utilizations?
 * What about a layer 3 node failure?